Image

 What Are the Different Types of Juvenile Crimes in Linn County and Throughout Missouri?

-Juvenile crimes in Linn County, MO can encompass a range of offenses that vary in severity, ranging from nonviolent to violent acts.
+Juvenile crimes in Linn County, MO can encompass a range of offenses that vary in severity, from nonviolent to violent acts.
 Common types of juvenile crimes in Linn County and throughout Missouri include:

 • Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

-• Curfew Violations: This involves being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.
+• Curfew Violations: Being in public during hours when a minor is required to be at home.
+These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.

 • Shoplifting and Theft/Burglary: Thankfully, the Missouri courts recognize that children may not have the same decision-making abilities as adults.
-Property crimes, such as shoplifting and theft, are handled by the Juvenile Division.
-The approach is geared toward correcting juvenile behavior, frequently involving release to parents, restitution, probation, diversionary programs, counseling, or in more severe cases, detention or home confinement.
+Property crimes, such as shoplifting and theft, fall under the purview of the Juvenile Division, which tends to course-correct juveniles who steal by releasing them to their parents or possibly in more serious cases ordering restitution, probation, a diversionary program, counseling, or even detention or home confinement.

 • Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
-This charge must be proven to have been purposeful and, similar to shoplifting, there are a variety of penalties, including restitution and fines, probation, or even detention in severe cases.
+This charge must be proven to have been purposeful and, like shoplifting, there are a range of penalties, including restitution and fines, probation, or even detention in serious cases.

-• Traffic Violations: Juvenile traffic violations are unique in that, as explained above, a juvenile becomes an adult for driving purposes at 15 ½.
-The Juvenile Division cannot take any cases beyond that age, yet if the traffic violation is severe enough to warrant jail time a juvenile DWI charge for example, the traffic court judge may request the juvenile court to supersede.
+• Traffic Violations: Juvenile traffic violations have a unique aspect – the age at which a juvenile is considered an adult for driving purposes is 15 ½.
+The Juvenile Division can’t handle cases over that age.
+However, if a traffic violation is severe enough to warrant jail time, such as a juvenile DWI charge, the traffic court judge may request the juvenile court to supersede.

-• Arson: Penalties for juvenile arson cases can vary widely depending on the specific circumstances.
-In minor cases, juveniles might be required to pay restitution or perform community service and undergo counseling, but it can certainly become a major charge.
+• Arson: The penalties for juvenile arson vary wildly depending on the circumstances.
+In less severe instances, juveniles could be required to fulfill restitution or perform community service and undergo counseling.
+However, arson charges can quickly escalate to more serious consequences depending on the gravity of the offense.

-• Unlawful Gun Possession: This is an unfortunately common charge and the possible penalties for unlawful possession could be as minor as a fine or as major as jail time.
+• Gun Possession: This is an unfortunately common charge and the possible penalties for unlawful possession could be as minor as a fine or as major as jail time.

 Juvenile Crimes Lawyer Linn County, MO | Combs Waterkotte